In this page

 Welsh Government is also clear that successful curriculum realisation is supported by schools being at the heart of their communities.
 Through this community focus, better relationships can be built between schools and families or carers, communities and employers, to support and promote educational achievement and next steps into employment, education and training.

 Our ambition is to have 1 million Welsh speakers by 2050 and we want to ensure that our Community Focused Schools policy aligns with this aim.
 We will ensure that the support available through our Community Focused Schools policy is available to the Welsh-medium sector and that our policy supports promotion of the Welsh language.

-High quality early childhood education and care has been shown to be the most effective and cost beneficial single early intervention strategy to enhance child developmental outcomes, in particular language and cognitive development.
+High-quality early childhood play, learning and care (ECPLC), formally known as early childhood education and care (ECEC), has been shown to be the most effective and cost beneficial single early intervention strategy to enhance child developmental outcomes, in particular language and cognitive development.
 The link between high quality childcare and positive child outcomes appears to be especially strong for children from socio-economically disadvantaged families.
 Our long-term vision is to ensure equity and quality for our youngest learners wherever they access education or care which supports their learning and development.
 It will be important for Community Focused Schools to work with the early years providers in their area enabling a smooth transition for every child from childcare to early education and on into full-time education, ensuring their individual needs are met.

 In many communities childcare settings are based on school sites.
 This could include dedicated early years settings, such as Cylch Meithrin or sessional day care providers such as after school clubs.
 The Welsh Government funded Childcare Offer for Wales provides up to 30 hours of government funded early education and childcare to children aged 3 to 4s of working parents and parents in education and training for 48 weeks per year.
 Working with settings offering the Childcare Offer particularly supports the transition of children aged 3 to 4 into full-time education.